AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Group+removeAllChildren"></a>

 #### group.removeAllChildren()
-Removes all children from this code.
-Equivlanent to calling removeFromParent() on each child in turn, but faster.
+Removes all children from this node.
+Equivalent to calling removeFromParent() on each child in turn, but faster.

 **Kind**: instance method of [<code>Group</code>](#Group) and other container nodes